AlexZZ2K/N8N_AI_AGENTS_AUTO/README.md

 # Auto‑Invoice Processor (n8n)

 A n8n workflow that turns raw invoice uploads into structured data and logs them to Google Sheets.
 It uploads each file to Mistral OCR, parses fields with an LLM, and appends a clean row to a spreadsheet—hands‑off invoice intake from upload to analytics.
-This is an adapted and modified version of Nate Herk's flow, this one just allows multiple files to be uploaded instead of one file per run!
+This is an adapted and modified version of Nate Herk's flow, this one just allows for multiple files to be uploaded instead of one file per run!

 ## What’s inside
 - **Workflow JSON:** `workflows/Auto-Invoice Processor (1WF).json`